-All Rhode Island residents, and applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
-Applicants should call PearsonVue at 800-274-3739 or visit PearsonVue's website for additional information about exam locations, hours, and to schedule an examination.
-Examination content outlines can be found here.
+All Rhode Island residents, and all applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
+Applicants should call PearsonVue at 800-274-3739 or visit www.pearsonvue.com/ri/insurance for additional information about exam locations and hours, and to schedule your exam.
+Rhode Island examination content outlines can be found here.

 Emergency Adjuster Licensing

-Public, independent, and company adjuster licenses cannot be held at the same time.
+Company/Independent and public adjuster licenses cannot be held at the same time.

-Non-resident applicants applying for a public adjuster license in order to apply.
-Non-resident public adjuster applicants may not select Rhode Island as his/her designated home state (adjuster DHS).
-Only applicants applying for company and independent adjuster licenses may select Rhode Island as his/her designated home state (adjuster DHS) when the exam requirement is met.
+Non-resident public adjuster applicants must hold an active resident public adjuster license in order to apply.
+Non-resident public adjuster applicants may not select Rhode Island as a designated home state (adjuster DHS).
+Only applicants applying for a company/independent adjuster license may select Rhode Island as his/her designated home state (adjuster DHS) when the exam requirement is met.

 Adjuster licenses are renewed every two years.
 The renewal date is the birth month of the licensee.
 Examples: You first apply in April 2017 and your birthday is in December.
 Your first renewal will be December 2018.
 You first apply in April 2017 and your birthday is in June, your first renewal will be June 2019.

 Applicant must be eighteen (18) years old or older as determined from the applicant's date of birth.